-PDS samples commonly detected two analytes, total petroleum hydrocarbons and tetrachloroethene, in various locations throughout the Comal and San Marcos Spring Complexes.
-The concentrations of these analytes and other less-frequently detected analytes do not exceed the Texas Commission on Environmental Quality surface water standards for contact recreation and ecological health.
+PDS sample analysis commonly detected two analytes, total petroleum hydrocarbons and tetrachloroethene, in various locations throughout the Comal and San Marcos Springs complexes.
+The concentrations of these analytes did not exceed the Texas Commission on Environmental Quality surface water standards for contact recreation and ecological health.